 And if you are planning a day trip up there, make sure to check the weather first.

-We usually head up to the North Shore the first day it looks clear and sunny, in case it ends up raining the rest of the trip.
+We usually head up to the North Shore the first day it looks clear and sunny, in case it rains the rest of the trip.

 4. Highway Doesn’t Go All The Way Around

-One big misconception about Kauai is that you can drive completely around the island.
+One big misconception about Kauai is that you can completely drive around the entire island.

 There’s actually a big roadblock (aka the Na Pali Coast) that prevents the highway from connecting the North Shore to the West Shore.